-If you’re moving to a new city, you may find yourself adapting to a new climate.
-NYC is a city where you can experience all four seasons.
-From winter’s frozen lakes and first snowfall to flowers blooming in spring, burning hot summers and crisp falls.
-They are all elements that make up the average monthly weather conditions in NYC.
+When moving to a new city, you may find yourself adapting to a new climate.
+New York City is certainly a place where you can experience all four seasons.
+From winter’s frozen lakes and first snowfall to flowers blooming in spring, there’s also burning hot summers and crisp falls.
+Stay prepared though, because the weather in this city can sometimes change monthly.

-There’s always something to do in NYC, whatever the average monthly weather conditions are.
-Residents in NYC can adapt their lifestyles to the weather.
-From getting cultured indoors at one of the city’s world-class museums and art galleries or exploring outdoor street fairs and picnics in the park.
+Fortunately, there’s always something to do here, rain or shine.
+Get cultured indoors at one of the city’s world-class museums and art galleries or explore outdoor street fairs and picnics in the park.

-To give you a clearer idea of the average monthly weather conditions in NYC, here is our seasonal guide, including suggestions on what to do and what to wear.
+To give you a better idea of the monthly weather conditions in NYC, here is our seasonal guide, including suggestions on what to do and what to wear.
 Each season showcases the city in a totally different way.

-As NYC transitions from winter into spring, the average monthly weather conditions can range from dry and warmer temperatures to cooler, rainy days.
+As it transitions from winter into spring, the weather conditions can range monthly (or daily!) from dry and warmer temperatures to cooler, rainy days.
 Layer with sweaters and lighter weight jackets, and always pack an umbrella when heading out the door.

 During March, the days get longer with more daylight.
 It’s typically a dry month, with the temperature varying from highs of 50 to 35°F, to lows of 10 to 1°F. Big events happening in the city this month include the St. Patrick’s Day Parade and The Orchid Show at the New York Botanical Garden.
-If you’re feeling up for a fitness challenge you can participate in the NYC Half Marathon.
-As April arrives the blossoms appear on the cherry trees.
-Along with April showers, the average temperature reaches somewhere between 62 to 45°F and lowers around 16 to 7°F. It’s common to start seeing a lot more people outside, whether it’s biking or strolling around one of NYC’s outstanding parks.
+If you’re feeling up for a fitness challenge you can participate in the New York City Half Marathon.
+As April arrives the blossoms appear on the city’s cherry trees.
+Along with April showers, the average temperature reaches somewhere between 62 to 45°F and at the lowest around 16 to 7°F. It’s common to start seeing a lot more people outdoors, whether it’s biking or strolling around one of NYC’s outstanding parks.
 Cultural highlights include the Tribeca Film Festival and annual Easter Parade along Fifth Avenue.

-It can often rain in May, with temperatures rising from 54 to 72°F. On cooler days the temperature can drop from 22 to 12°F. May is also the month that outdoor activities get underway.
-These include the freedom to see theatrical performances at Shakespeare in the Park in Central Park and street fairs like The Ninth Avenue International Food Festival.
+It can often rain in May, with temperatures rising from 54 to 72°F. On cooler days the temperature can drop from 22 to 12°F. May is also the month that most outdoor activities begin getting underway.
+These include the free theatrical performances at Shakespeare in the Park and street fairs like The Ninth Avenue International Food Festival.

-Summers in NYC is renowned for being hot and humid.
+Summers are renowned for being hot and humid.
 Keep cool with cotton and linen fabrics, and some comfy shoes to pound the streets in.

 It doesn’t often rain in June when the summer starts to warm up and humidity rears its head.
 The average temperatures can rise from 64 to 80°F and drop to 18°F. Live music starts to soundtrack the city, with events like the Northside Festival, the Brooklyn Street Party and Pride livening things up.

 July can be a wild card when it comes to the weather.
 During this month the temperatures can rise from 25 to 85°F, but the odd thunderstorm isn’t unusual.
-These warmer evenings around the city make outdoor cinemas popular spots.
-Locals can also enjoy the celebrations and fireworks displays for Independence Day on the 4th of July.
+These warmer evenings around the city make outdoor cinemas a popular choice.
+Locals make sure to get out and see the fireworks displays while celebrating Independence Day on the 4th of July.

 The weather in August can be too hot to handle for some NYC residents, making it a peak season for a weekend getaway.
-The heated temperatures can rise from 65°F to 85°F. Those that don’t escape to the beach or sun themselves in Central Park can stay in the city for one of the big summer parties.
-Events include The Jazz Age Lawn Party and diverse community celebrations like the Indonesian Street Festival.
+The heated temperatures can rise from 65°F to 85°F. Those that don’t escape to the beach or sun themselves on the grass in Central Park can stay in the city for one of the big summer parties.
+Such events include The Jazz Age Lawn Party and diverse community celebrations like the Indonesian Street Festival.

 As the summer winds down, the evenings will become cooler.
 It’s worth taking a jacket out at night and switching to long sleeves and warmer fabrics.